quelgar/scala-uv/README.md

 ### Malloc C strings

 While the `Zone` memory allocation API from Scala Native is very nice, it's not useful when the memory is freed in a different callback, as there won't be a shared lexical scope.
 So `mallocCString` converts a Scala string to a C string, allocating the memory the old-fashioned way.

-### Other UvUtils methods

-* allocate memory for requests
-* allocate memory for handles
-* allocate, use and free file system requests

 ---